Skip to main content

 HTTP requests

-Master Data Hub can work not only with existing collections, but it can also send HTTP requests.
-The whole configuration for HTTP requests is slightly different:
+Master Data Hub extension can work not only with the existing database collections, but it can also send HTTP requests.
+The configuration for HTTP requests is slightly different.
+The following case shows an example of calling the Rossum API and getting the most urgent document based on the sla_deadline_utc field (API reference):

 {